rrenaud/collage_maker/improved_aesthetic_predictor/README.md

 # CLIP+MLP Aesthetic Score Predictor

-The pre-trained model from here wrapped into a convinient class.
+The pre-trained model from here wrapped into a convenient class.

 https://github.com/christophschuhmann/improved-aesthetic-predictor